waawaa/waawaa.github.io/_posts/2022-06-08-reversing-faronics-deepfreeze.md

 As we can see, this time we are receving data, this doesn't seem ASCII data, we will see why latter, also we see that in the first recv the client is sending the value 0xa37b0300, so let's continue with the execution of the the client to see where the second buffer is being used again.

-After setting a new hardware breakpoint after the recv function, we continue the execution, watching the execution is stopped by the hardware breakpoint in the following instruction.
+We use again a hardware breakpoint in the recv buffer, we continue the execution, watching the debugger is stopped in the following instruction.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_06_08-reversing-faronics/cyphering_functions.png)